mohammedhamdhan/tp/docs/DeveloperGuide.md

 #### Creating a new group

-The `createGroup()` method is responsible for creating a new group within the application.
-It follows a user-driven input process to define the group name and add members.
+The `createGroup(String command)` method is responsible for creating a new group within the application.

 - **Group name Input:**

-  - The method prompts the user to enter a group name.
+  - The method takes in the `command` and is parsed.
-  - The input is validated using the `isValidName()` method.
+  - The parsed input is then validated using the `isValidName(String name)` method.
-  - If name is invalid, the user is prompted to enter a name again.

 - **Adding Group Members:**

-  - Once a valid group name is added, user is prompted to add members.
+  - Once a valid group is created, user is prompted to add members.
-  - User can continue to input multiple member names, each name is validated by the `isValidName()` method.
+  - User can continue to input multiple member names, each name is validated by the `isValidName(String name)` method.
   - Process continues until user types 'done'.
-  - Each valid member name is used to create a new `Friend` object, which is then added to the group using `groupManager.addFriendToGroup()`.
+  - Each valid member name is used to create a new `Friend` object, which is then added to the group using `groupManager.addFriendToGroup(String groupName, new Friend(name, groupName))`.

 - **Saving the Group:**
   - Once the group creation is complete, the method saves the group using `groupManager.saveGroups()`